Edited by Hans-W. Micklitz

 Chapter 6: Constitutional Justice and the Perennial Task of ‘Constitutionalizing’ Law and Society through ‘Participatory Justice’

-Ernst-Ulrich Petersmann This contribution argues that concepts of social justice in European and international private law must remain consistent with the principles of justice underlying European and international public law.
+6. Constitutional justice and the perennial task of ‘constitutionalizing’ law and society through ‘participatory justice’ Ernst-Ulrich Petersmann This contribution argues that concepts of social justice in European and international private law must remain consistent with the principles of justice underlying European and international public law.
 The contribution begins with a brief explanation of the diversity of conceptions of constitutional justice and of their legal impact on ever more fields of European public and private law (1).
 After clarifying the constitutional terminology used in this contribution (2), Rawlsian principles of justice for national and international law (3) are distinguished from multilevel human rights as principles of justice (4), multilevel judicial protection of constitutional rights and rule of law by ‘courts of justice’ (5), and the diverse forms of democratic and private ‘participatory justice’ for transforming legal and social relationships (6).
 The constitutional dimensions of the 2007 Lisbon Treaty (as discussed in section 7) confirm that the ‘many concepts of social justice in European private law’ – the focus of this book – must be construed and developed with due regard to the diverse dimensions of ‘constitutional justice’ in European and international public law.
-1 DIVERSE CONCEPTIONS OF ‘CONSTITUTIONAL JUSTICE’ FOR JUSTIFYING NATIONAL AND INTERNATIONAL LAW The EU Charter of Fundamental Rights, UN human rights instruments and many national constitutions (like Article 1 of the German Basic Law of 1949) proceed from respect for human dignity as the source of inalienable human rights that must be protected by rule of law and democratic governance.
-This modern constitutional foundation of national and international legal systems can be interpreted in conformity...
+1 DIVERSE CONCEPTIONS OF ‘CONSTITUTIONAL JUSTICE’ FOR JUSTIFYING NATIONAL AND INTERNATIONAL LAW The EU Charter of Fundamental Rights, UN human rights instruments and many national constitutions (like Article 1 of the German Basic Law of 1949) proceed from respect for human dignity as the source of inalienable human rights that must be protected by rule of law and democratic governance....

 You are not authenticated to view the full text of this chapter or article.